 Or maybe not such a different time.

 There’s lots of nice shots of historical paintings and woodcuts here.
-It’s not that bad historically, it just might have been better if this bit had been given more chance to breath, rather than being crowded out by that crap about magic mountains.
+It’s not that bad historically, I think.
+Certainly not the worst ‘history of Vlad Tepes’ documentary I’ve seen.
+It might have been better if this bit had been given more chance to breath, rather than being crowded out by that crap about magic mountains.

 But don’t worry about that, because even though Dracula wasn’t really a vampire, vampires are awesome.
 Have some more Nosferatu!
 Nice, huh?